 One missing player who had impressed, however, was the injured Barry Horne, the driving power in the Welsh midfield.
 Yorath would have to hope that the versatile David Phillips could fill his position alongside Geraint Williams.
-There was no place for Alan Davies, understandably, who had been completely ineffectual in Helsinki, but who since then also had been ruled out with a broken leg.
+There was no place for Alan Davies, who had been completely ineffectual in Helsinki, but who since then also had been ruled out with a broken leg.

 Yet more changes in the defence, where there was no Ratcliffe, and in fact no Aizlewood either (both injured).
 Nicholas took over the sweeper position from Ratcliffe, with Gavin Maguire and Jeff Hopkins at his side.
 Maguire had made his debut against Finland last time, Hopkins had been out of the national side since 1984.
 Finally, as Phillips moved into midfield, Mark Bowen took position as right-sided wing back.